Shresth72/NextJs-Starter-Project/README.md

 ## Installation

-To install the package use
+To install the node modules use

 ```bash
 npm i